-According to Chinese mythology, the dragon and phoenix are a powerful symbol when paired together.
+According to Chinese mythology, the dragon and phoenix are powerful symbols when paired together.
 The phoenix is considered the female entity that is usually paired with the dragon that’s generally assumed to be a masculine entity.
-They are both important figures in the Chinese culture and a part of the four celestial animals aside from the tiger and turtle.
+They are both important figures in Chinese culture and a part of the four celestial animals aside from the tiger and turtle.
 They symbolize good fortune and success.
-Based on Feng sui, as partners they are considered the greatest symbol of love.
+Based on Feng shui, as partners they are considered the greatest symbol of love.

 The two creatures together represent the true manifestation of the Yin and Yang energies.
-The dragon represents the true masculine energy that is the yang, while the phoenix is considered the true manifestation of the feminine energy that is the yin.
+The dragon represents the true masculine energy which is the yang, while the phoenix is considered the true manifestation of the feminine energy which is the yin.
 In marriage, the two are seen as a symbol of a harmonious and happy marriage due to their perfect balance.
-In life they symbolize success and good fortune.
+In life, they symbolize success and good fortune.